How do you make that Cinnamon Ginger Drink?

 WHAT MAKES YOUR KIMCHI UNIQUE?

-Ours is vegan Kimchi.
-For the last 3 years we have been struggling to make Kimchi without fish sauce or shrimp paste.
+Our Kimchi is vegan.
+We have been struggling to make Kimchi without fish sauce or shrimp paste.
 It turned out nice.
 Not too spicy, crunchy with the right amount of Umami.
 We offer take-home jars.